 In this lesson, students are preparing a resource for future reference, potentially by themselves and others.
 For that reason, it is important that notes are as thorough as possible.
 While illustrations and abbreviations are helpful, they need to stand the test of time.
-That is, if the notes are to be used as references weeks in the future, the reader would still be able to understand the information.
+That is, if the notes are references weeks in the future, the reader would still be able to understand the information.